NuevoFoundation/workshops/content/english/sql_workshop/activity3/_index.md

 ![db](assets/planet_db.PNG)

 ## Task 3: Talk to the inhabitants
 You need to talk to the inhabitants of the Planet of Fun to discover what the problem is.
-Find out how many cities there are on the planet using the "COUNT()" command!
+Find out how many cities there are on the planet using the `COUNT()` command!

 {{%notice info%}}
-When we use the `SELECT * FROM planet;` command, this table is displayed.
-But in order to check the number of cities, we can use the COUNT command.
+When we use the `SELECT * FROM planet;` command, the table above is displayed.
+But in order to check the number of cities, we can use the `COUNT()` command.
 {{%/notice%}}

 ![count](assets/count.png)

 {{%notice note%}}
-If you want to count the number of rows of a specific column, use the column name instead of the asterix.
+If you want to count the number of rows of a specific column, use the column name instead of the asterix inside the parenthesis.
 {{%/notice%}}

-### Question: Using "COUNT()", what command will display the number of cities on the Planet of Fun?
+### Question: Using `COUNT()`, what command will display the number of cities on the Planet of Fun?

 {{%notice tip%}}

+Press the Enter button on the terminal to check if you have the correct command.
+Use the Reset button to start over.

 * Hint 1: The Galactic Federation gave you the name of this database at the beginning of this activity
 * Hint 2: You can use either the asterix (*) or a column name
+* Hint 3: Don't forget the semicolon (;)

 {{%/notice%}}